US tops 5 million confirmed virus cases, to Europe’s alarm

 In contrast, at least for now Europe appears to have the virus somewhat under control.

 “Had the medical professionals been allowed to operate in the States, you would have belatedly gotten to a point of getting to grips with this back in March,” said Scott Lucas, professor of international studies at the University of Birmingham, England.
-“But of course, the medical and public health professionals were not allowed to proceed unchecked,” he said, referring to Trump’s frequent undercutting of his own experts.
+“But of course, the medical and public health professionals were not allowed to proceed unchecked,” he said, referring to President Donald Trump ’s frequent undercutting of his own experts.

 Trump’s frequent complaints about Dr. Anthony Fauci have regularly made headlines in Europe, where the U.S. infectious-disease expert is a respected figure.
 Italy’s leading COVID-19 hospital offered Fauci a job if Trump fired him.